On the Robustness of Bayesian Neural Networks to Adversarial Attacks: Consequences and Limitations of our Results

-\begin{itemize} \itemsep0em \item Theorem \ref{thm:main} is proven under the assumption of flat priors needed to require perfect gradient cancellation; in practice, unless the priors are too informative with restrictive support, we do not expect a major deviation from the idealised case.
-This is confirmed both from our experimental results and by the fact that in the limit of large data-set the posterior is less influenced by the choice of the prior \citep{vandervaart}. \item Theorem \ref{thm:main} holds in a specific thermodynamic limit, however we expect the averaging effect of BNN gradients to still provide considerable protection in conditions where the network architecture and the data amount lead to high accuracy and strong expressivity.
-In practice, high accuracy might be a good indicator of robustness for BNNs.
-An empirical confirmation of this result is shown in Figure~\ref{fig:half_moons_hmc}, we examine the impact of the assumptions made in Theorem~\ref{thm:main}: by exploiting a setting in which we have access to the data-generating distribution, the half-moons dataset \citep{halfmoons}.
-We show that the magnitude of the expectation of each component of the gradient shrinks as we increase the number of network's parameters and the number of training points. \item Theorem \ref{thm:main} holds when the ensemble is drawn from the true posterior; nevertheless cheaper approximate Bayesian inference methods which retain ensemble predictions such as VI may still in practice provide good protection. \item Gaussian Processes \citep{williams2006gaussian} are equivalent to infinitely wide BNNs.
-Theorem \ref{thm:main} provides theoretical backing to recent empirical observations of their adversarial robustness \citep{cardelli2019robustness,grosse2021killing,patane2022adversarial}. \item While the Bayesian posterior ensemble may not be the only randomization to provide protection, it is clear that some simpler randomizations such as bootstrap will be ineffective, as noted empirically by \cite{bekasov2018bayesian}.
+The results in the previous section have the natural consequence of protecting BNNs against gradient-based attacks, due to the vanishing average of the expectation of the gradients in the limit.
+Its proof also sheds light on a number of observations made in recent years.
+Before moving on to empirically validating the theorem in the finite-width case, it is worth reflecting on some of its implications and limitations: \begin{itemize} \itemsep0em \item Theorem \ref{Th:GaussianLimitCancellationGaussian} holds in a specific thermodynamic limit, however it is reasonable to expect that the averaging effect of BNN gradients can still often provide considerable protection in conditions when the network architecture leads to high accuracy and strong expressivity. \item Our results holds when the { prediction is obtained by averaging w.r.t.\ the true posterior.
+Unfortunately, for neural networks it is generally unfeasible to obtain the true posterior, and cheaper variational approximations are commonly employed \citep{blundell2015weight}.
+In practice, depending on the quality of the approximation, these can still provide protection from adversarial attacks. } \item { Theorem \ref{Th:GaussianLimitCancellationGaussian} and \ref{th:MainTheoremClassification} are stated for GPs.
+Consequently, these theorems not only provides theoretical backing to recent empirical observations of the adversarial robustness of GPs \citep{cardelli2019robustness,grosse2021killing,patane2022adversarial}, but also generalizes to all processes that converge to GPs thanks to the Central Limit Theorem.} \item While the Bayesian posterior ensemble may not be the only randomization to provide protection, it is clear that some simpler randomizations such as bootstrap will be ineffective, as noted empirically by \cite{bekasov2018bayesian}.
 This is because bootstrap resampling introduces variability along the data manifold, rather than in orthogonal directions.
-In this sense, bootstrap clearly cannot be considered a Bayesian approximation, especially when the data distribution has zero measure support w.r.t.\ the ambient space.
-Similarly, we do not expect gradient smoothing approaches to be successful \citep{athalye2018obfuscated}, since the type of smoothing performed by Bayesian inference is specifically informed by the geometry of the data manifold. \item Theorem \ref{thm:main} only guarantees protection against gradient-based adversarial attacks.
+In this sense, bootstrap clearly cannot be considered a Bayesian approximation, especially when the data distribution has zero measure support w.r.t.\ the ambient space. \item Our results only guarantees protection against gradient-based adversarial attacks.
 As a consequence, it is not clear if the robustness properties of BNNs also extend to non-gradient based attacks.
-In Section \ref{sec:non_gradient_attacks} we empirically show that the vanishing gradient properties of BNNs also guarantee robustness to non-gradient based attacks. \end{itemize}
+Empirical results in Section \ref{sec:non_gradient_attacks} also suggest that the vanishing gradient properties of BNNs may provide an increased robustness against specific gradient-free attacks. \end{itemize}